CENTRAL SOCCER LEAGUE

 A. Both coaches shall be responsible to report the score of the game online within twenty-four (24) hours of completion of game.
 Failure to report the result (score) as described will result in a fine.
 (See Appendix A)

-A. The League will follow the Discipline by Review process for all cases as outlined in OSA Published Rules.
-In some cases, a Hearing will be required and as such the appropriate parties will be notified.
+A. The League will follow the Discipline By Review process for all cases as outlined in Ontario Soccer Published Rules.
+In some cases a Hearing will be required and as such the appropriate parties will be notified.
 A detailed explanation of the DBR, DBH and SIR systems are included in the Coaches Package and can be found on the website.
-Fees for Hearings - See Appendix B.
+Fees for Hearings- See Appendix B.

 B. The player has a right to request a hearing (DBH).
 There will be an administrative fee (See Appendix B) to those that want to request a hearing for a DBR case.
 The request for hearing (in writing) and the fee must be received no later than 72 hours from the date of the game.

-C. The league will follow OSA Standard Penalties for Misconduct.
+C. The league will follow Ontario Soccer Standard Penalties for Misconduct.
 This can be found on the League Website.

-E. The OSA Player Book/Card must be marked at the District Office/CSL Office for all suspensions within 7 days from the notification of suspension.
+E. The Ontario Soccer Player Book/Card must be marked at the District Office/CSL Office for all suspensions within 7 days from the notification of suspension.
 Failure to do so will result in a fine.
 (See Appendix B)

 F. All suspensions will begin after notification from the league.